Apocalyptic Religion and Race in Russia and the American West: The Challenge of Russian Spiritual Christianity

 Professor Clay’s research program, focused on the significance of religion in Russia and the former USSR, seeks to integrate Eurasia into the broader scholarly conversation about religion by addressing three major themes.
 First, he explores the religious vision that animates ordinary people and the ways that they express their faith in art, poetry, and social action.
 His work has focused on the activities of dissenters and virtuosi, who often advance new ideas or new practices into the religious field.
 Second, he analyzes the ways religious institutions (such as the Russian Orthodox Church) constantly define and redefine themselves, especially when they become deeply involved in advancing or resisting an imperial enterprise.
 Finally, he is especially interested in religious encounters between radically different societies on geographical and theological frontiers.

-- Clay, J. Eugene.
-“The Apocalyptic Legacy of Pseudo-Ephraem in Russia: The Sermon on the Antichrist.”
-In Catastrophes and the Apocalyptic, edited by Robert Bjork, 181–198.
+- Clay, J. Eugene “The Apocalyptic Legacy of Pseudo-Ephraem in Russia: The Sermon on the Antichrist.”
+In Catastrophes and the Apocalyptic, ed.
+Robert Bjork, 181–198.
 Turnhout, Belgium: Brepols, 2019.

-- Clay, J. Eugene.
-“Religious Freedom, the Religious Market, and Spiritual Entrepreneurship in Russia after 1997.”
-In Religious Freedom in Modern Russia, edited by Randall A. Poole, and Paul W. Werth, 182–213.
-Pittsburgh, PA: University of Pittsburgh Press, 2018.
+- Clay, J. Eugene “Religious Freedom, the Religious Market, and Spiritual Entrepreneurship in Russia after 1997.”
+In Religious Freedom in Modern Russia, ed.
+Randall A. Poole and Paul W. Werth, 182–213.
+University of Pittsburgh Press, 2018.

-- Clay, J. Eugene.
-“Drama in the Service of Orthodoxy: Dimitrii of Rostov’s Theatrical Investigation of the Schism.”
-In Performance and Theatricality in the Middle Ages and Renaissance, edited by Mark I. Cruse, 189–207.
+- Clay, J. Eugene “Drama in the Service of Orthodoxy: Dimitrii of Rostov’s Theatrical Investigation of the Schism.”
+In Performance and Theatricality in the Middle Ages and Renaissance, ed.
+Mark I. Cruse, 189–-207.
 Turnhout, Belgium: Brepols, 2018.